Facts About The Nizam Of hyderabad

 • Being an honest viceroy to the Mughals, the Nizam never considered official independence from the Mughals instead the friday sermons were always held in the name of Aurangzeb and the Mughal Flag was used during their rule.

-• The last Nizam was the one who introduced facilities like electricity, efficien transport system etc. He himself was a philanthropist who built numerous institutions and gave charity to help people get education.
+• The last Nizam was the one who introduced facilities like electricity, efficient transport system etc. He himself was a philanthropist who built numerous institutions and gave charity to help people get education.

-• The last Nizam, Mir Osman Ali Khan is said to have the title of the richest man in South Asia until his Death.
+• The last Nizam Of hyderabad, Mir Osman Ali Khan is said to have the title of the richest man in South Asia until his Death.
 He owned one of the most precious diamond known as ‘Jacob Diamond’ which has its worth in thousands of crores today.

 • During the funeral procession of the last Nizam, it is estimated that atleast 1 million visited to see their beloved king in the coffin box.